gordonrix/maple/README.md

 Following installation and running the example, the steps required for basic usage of the pipeline are as follows:
 1. Create a directory for the dataset(s) that you wish to analyze by creating a new working directory with the name of your choice (preferably related to a specific experiment) and copy the 'ref' directory and 'config.yaml' file from the example_working_directory to this new directory.
 2. Modify the config.yaml file within the new directory as appropriate.
-Global settings (applied to the working directory using this config file) are above the 'runs' key.
-Beneath the 'runs' key you must define the analysis for each individual run 'tag' that you wish to analyze.
-Ideally, a static directory that contains all your nanopore sequencing data will be chosen and can be defined at the top of the config.yaml such that this setting need not be changed when you copy the config.yaml to future working directories.
-It's not imperative to change most of the other global settings, though growing familiar with them will be useful.
-Most of the settings for the 'tag'(s) you are analyzing should be changed, such as the sequencing data type/location and the different required inputs for different types of analysis that should be performed (e.g. concatemer/UMI consensus, demultiplexing).
+Global settings (applied to the working directory using this config file) come after the 'runs' key.
+Most global settings can be kept as default, but pay special attention to the RCA and UMI settings if require consensus sequence generation.
+In contrast, most of the settings for the 'tag'(s) you are analyzing should be changed, such as the sequencing data type/location and the different required inputs for different types of analysis that should be performed (e.g. concatemer/UMI consensus, demultiplexing).
 3. Modify the reference sequence and barcode .fasta files (located in the 'ref' directory) as appropriate.
 Use the exampleReferences.fasta file for assistance with determining the appropriate reference sequences.